stuartpb/git-slum/README.md

 `git-slum` is a Bash script that takes the output of `git diff --name-status` and converts it to a one-line summary of the file operations, akin to the default commit subjects provided when making changes on GitHub.

+The script as written depends on more than a few Bash-4-isms: to use it in an environment with an older version of Bash (ie. macOS), you'll either need to rewrite this script, or install a newer version of Bash (eg. via MacPorts or Homebrew).

 ## Use cases

 ### Add an autocommit command to Git